Lou Dobbs: Exit from CNN

-In July 2009, controversy around Dobbs began when he was the only mainstream news anchor to give airtime to the birther theory.
+In July 2009, controversy around Dobbs began when he was the only mainstream news anchor to give airtime to the birther theory that Barack Obama was not born in the United States.
 Several media watch groups, including Media Matters and the Southern Poverty Law Center, criticized Dobbs for his reporting.
 The controversy eventually caused CNN President Jon Klein to rein Dobbs in via an internal memorandum.
 In September, advocates challenged Dobbs for appearing at a conference organized by the pro-border security group Federation for American Immigration Reform.
 Multiple campaigns were launched, including "Drop Dobbs" (NDN, Media Matters).
 The campaigns also attacked CNN for alleged hypocrisy towards Latinos, citing CNN's Latino in America special as incompatible with their continued support of Dobbs.
 The campaigns generated considerable anti-Dobbs press.

 On the November 11, 2009, edition of his nightly broadcast Lou Dobbs Tonight, Dobbs announced his immediate departure from CNN, ending a nearly thirty-year career at the network, citing plans to "pursue new opportunities."
 CNN President Jon Klein said that Dobbs's departure was not a result of organized opposition to Dobbs's viewpoints.

 Dobbs was reportedly paid $8 million in severance pay when he left CNN.

-After Dobbs left CNN in 2009, he gave an interview where he did not rule out the possibility of running for President of the United States in 2012, saying the final decision would rest with his wife.
-Former Senator Dean Barkley said he thought Dobbs should run for president.
+After Dobbs left CNN in 2009, he did not rule out the possibility of running for President of the United States in 2012, saying the final decision would rest with his wife.
+Former Senator Dean Barkley promoted Dobbs as a potential presidential candidate with the Independence Party (formerly called the Reform Party).

 Radio

 From 2008 to 2012, Dobbs hosted Lou Dobbs Radio on United Stations Radio Networks.
-The three-hour daily show had affiliates in several major markets, including its flagship station (WOR) in New York City, Washington D.C.
-(WHFS), Miami (WZAB-AM) and the San Francisco Bay Area (KDOW), as well as stations such as WGNY-AM in Newburgh, New York.
+The three-hour daily show had affiliates in several major markets, including its flagship station (WOR) in New York City.
 The show was guest-centered and featured political discussion and listener calls.
-It aired from 2 to 5 pm Eastern, directly competing with The Sean Hannity Show, The Tom Sullivan Show and The Dave Ramsey Show.
-Dobbs also hosts the financially themed Lou Dobbs Minute on the same network.

-In June 2008, Dobbs reached an agreement with Business Talk Radio Network to carry a rebroadcast of the show from 7 to 10 pm Eastern, displacing Bruce Williams.
-Dobbs's show was also carried live on CRN Digital Talk Radio Networks.

 Dobbs was among the hosts who tried out for the position vacated by the cancellation of Imus in the Morning on WFAN, a position that was eventually filled by Boomer and Carton in the Morning.
-Dobbs mentioned on his radio show that he was seeking a position in the US Department of Treasury during the economic crisis.
-He stated that he believed he could "do more good than the clowns currently in position."

-Dobbs also is a regular columnist in Money magazine, U.S. News & World Report, and the New York Daily News.
+Dobbs was also a regular columnist in Money magazine, U.S. News & World Report, and the New York Daily News.